openwallet-foundation/tac/docs/governance/security-template.md

 * See the "**Alternative**" notes in the [OpenWallet Foundation's security vulnerability disclosure policy] document for how the "best practices" in this document can be changed to meet the needs of your project while still adhering to the OpenWallet Foundation's policies.

-Once your project's security vulnerability disclosure policy document is published, place a copy of it into each of your project's repositories, or create a `SECURITY.md` file in each of your project's repositories that links back to the primary document.
+Once your project's security vulnerability disclosure policy document is published, place a copy of it into each of your project's repositories (or link to the main repository's `SECURITY.md`).

 [OpenWallet Foundation's security vulnerability disclosure policy]: https://tac.openwallet.foundation/governance/security/